befocken/revealjs-embed-code/README.md

 ```html
 <code data-url="link-to-code-file" data-line-start="2" data-line-end="10"></code>
 ```
-- automatically remove a common indentation in every line (especially useful for highly indeted lines in the middle of code files)
+- automatically remove a common indentation in every line (especially useful for highly indented lines in the middle of code files)
 ```html
 <!-- in your presentation in the browser -->
 <div>